CosmcBeta/chess-game/README.md

 # Chess

 This is a simple two player chess game written in c++ and using SFML 3.0 for the graphics library.
+While in game you can access the pause menu by pressing ESC.

 ## Current roadmap (not in order):
 - add proper pawn promotion menu
-- add pause menu with forfiet, draw, and quit buttons
 - improve code for readibility
 - improve the look of the menus
 - rewrite some code for more efficient approach